 Interest is calculated on the daily outstanding balance of your loan and charged to your loan account monthly.
-You can reduce the interest you will pay on your loan by making extra repayments or if you have an offset account, by depositing additional funds into your loan account to reduce your daily balance.
-You may be able to redraw these funds when you need them depending how you have set up your Homestar home loan.
+You can reduce the interest you will pay on your loan by making extra repayments or if you have an offset account, by depositing additional funds into your offset account to reduce your daily balance.
+You may be able to withdraw these funds when you need them depending how you have set up your Homestar home loan.

 Yes, you can make extra repayments either by increasing your direct debit repayment, your salary credit amount or one-off amounts, via internet.
 We do not charge you for making extra payments on a variable rate account.
 Fixed rate, however, has a maximum repayment amount of $20,000 per year and if you exceed this we may charge break fees.